 After at least two weeks of being lost at Sea, the ship Apostle Paul is on becomes shipwrecked near Malta (Acts 27).
 All 276 people aboard the ship survive by swimming toward the island.
 Malta is also the place where the apostle survives a venomous snake bite (Acts 28).

-In Miletus, Paul gives a tearful message and warning to Ephesian elders (Acts 20).
+Paul, in Miletus, gives a tearful message and warning to Ephesian elders (Acts 20).

 Paphas (on Cyprus)

-In the city Paul meets with the island's Roman governor.
+Paul, in the city, meets with the island's Roman governor.
 During the meeting, a false prophet named Bar-jesus tries to dissuade the governor from becoming a believer.
 Paul, exasperated with Bar-jesus' resistance to the gospel message, causes him to go blind (Acts 13).

 The apostle John, while imprisoned on the island by the Romans, writes the book of Revelation around 95 A.D.